nervosnetwork/rfcs/rfcs/0003-contract/main.md

     <current output cell ID>
 ```

+While deps arguments contain all deps Cell in current transaction, inputs and outputs arguments only contains the input and output cells in current IO group.
+As a result, Cells that are related can be grouped together; while unrelated cells are separated from each other via IO groups, so their validator won't be affected.

-While running, contract can leverage CKB APIs and syscalls to load cell schema library, read cell data, communicate with other contract(this will be discussed in more details later).
-Upon completion, the returned code of the RISC-V executable denotes if the validator succeeds.
+At runtime, validator contract can leverage APIs and syscalls provided by CKB to load utility libraries provided by external cells, read external cells directly, or interact with other validator contracts(discussed in more details later).
+When validator finishes execution, the returned code will indicate if validator is succeeded.

-#### Cell Type Properties

-Cell type part, including schema and validator, can either be inlined within current cell, or referenece external cell.
-It's possible to create a designated meta cell containing only cell type data(schema and validator), then create many other cells referencing this single meta cell as cell type.

-Cell type is also immutable: once a cell is given a type, there's no way one can change the type of this cell via transform action.
-The only thing one can do here, is to use a destroy action to destroy the original cell, and then use a create action to create a new cell with new cell type.
+Validator is also immutable: once a cell is given a validator, there's no way one can change this validator via transform action.
+The only thing one can do here, is to use a destroy action to destroy the original cell, and then use a create action to create a new cell with new validator.

 ## Current Contract Execution Flow